 Louisville Seminary offers several opportunities for students and their families to contribute to the strength of our campus community.
 See the links below to find out where you would like to lend your talents.

 To meet the needs of our students who may need food assistance from time to time a food pantry in located in the Student Lounge in the basement of Schlegel Hall.
-A list of local food pantries can be found HERE .
+A list of local food pantries can be found HERE.

-Studio housing and apartment housing are assigned on a multilevel priority-based system.
+Housing is assigned on a multilevel priority-based system.
 Some students may need to find space off-campus.

-Apartment Student Lease Rates (Monthly)
+Unit Student Lease Rates (Monthly)